Have you been charged with the mission to bring SEL into your classroom? I bet you have!

-SEAL or Social-Emotional Artistic Learning is the newest program coming out of The Inspired Classroom.
+SEAL or Social-Emotional Artistic Learning is the newest branch of arts integration that is coming out of The Inspired Classroom.
 Following the principles of true arts integration and the natural connections between arts and social-emotional learning, SEAL acts to fully integrate the social-emotional learning competencies put forth by Casel.org with the arts.

 Learning these important skills through the arts and implementing them as a routine method in the classroom is extremely effective and beneficial to students, teachers and schools!
 The arts are naturally individualistic as well as collaborative.
 Artists of all skills and ages learn about themselves, others and the world around them in a very organic way through the arts, making the creative process a powerful vehicle to learn and practice these competencies.

 What is Social-Emotional Learning?

 SEL is certainly the new buzz word in education.
 Casel.org had done a wonderful job in defining social-emotional learning for educators through 5 competencies: self-awareness, self-management, social-awareness, relationship skills and responsible decision making.
 Each of these competencies has a set of skills associated with them providing for a well-rounded and fully competent individual.